maltewirz/code-challenges/src/computer-science/system-design/systemDesignChecklist.md

 * Database System and Schema
 * Basic algorithm
 * High level design for read/write scenario
+* Class Diagram - how to use Object oriented principles
+* Security & Privacy

 ## 4 Design and scale core components